 Photo: Aerial yoga instructor Susan Lowery in an airborne Tree Pose. (credit below: RUBEN CASTANEDA)

 To do Tree Pose, for example, Lowery coaches the students to stand securely inside the sling, then balance themselves on one foot while placing the other against the ankle.
 In a conventional Tree Pose, students stand on a yoga mat and hold their arms overhead, to their sides or place them on their hips while working to maintain their balance.
 Some people who practice one of the traditional kinds of yoga find it hard to stay in this position for long.
 However, in aerial yoga, students can use one hand to hold onto the sling, providing stability, which allows a practitioner to hold the pose much longer than he or she would on the floor.

-Improved stability isn’t the only attraction of aerial yoga.
+Improved stability isn’t the only attraction of this anti-gravity yoga.
 “It’s just fun,” says Nicole Fitzpatrick, 41, after her third class with Lowery.
 “You feel childlike.
 It’s beautiful.”
 Fitzpatrick, an epidemiologist/infection prevention nurse, works in the District of Columbia on weekdays on a contract job and is based in Florida.
 Doing inversions, a maneuver in which the practitioner is suspended in the sling upside-down, has helped decompress her spine, Fitzpatrick says.